SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

    * Include Digicert (Baltimore CyberTrust Root) certificate file for SSL connection

 > Note : The certificate authority for Amazon AWS S3 is Digicert, hence we need to include Digicert Root (Baltimore CyberTrust Root) certification for SSL connection to be successful.
-This certificate is already included in the release package in linear array format "http_batimore_ca.pem.h" which can be directly used for SSL connection to AWS S3.
+This certificate is already included in the SDK in linear array format "http_batimore_ca.pem.h" which can be directly used for SSL connection to AWS S3.

    * Extract the hostname from AWS S3 bucket URL `https://<Your-S3-Bucket-name>.s3.<Your-nearest-S3-location>.amazonaws.com/firmware.rps` and provide it in **hostname**